LM-SAL/aiapy/docs/preparing_data.rst

 In IDL, this is done with the ``aia_prep.pro`` procedure in SSWIDL as described in the `SDO Analysis Guide <https://www.lmsal.com/sdodocs/doc/dcur/SDOD0060.zip/zip/entry/index.html>`__.
 The following example, :ref:`sphx_glr_generated_gallery_prepping_level_1_data.py` demonstrates how to achieve this in Python with ``aiapy``.

-However, this is not the entire possible processing steps that can be done to AIA level 1 data products.
+There are also additional processing steps that can be applied to the level 1 AIA images.
 If you want to do any additional data processing steps (e.g., PSF deconvolution) should be done in the following order:

 1. Pointing correction (`aiapy.calibrate.update_pointing`)